Term deposits vs savings accounts

-Both have advantages, and both have disadvantages - which one is better for you will come down to a number of things, like how you like to save, how you want to spend and what your goals are.
-Which all means one thing, really: that the choice is yours.
+Both have advantages, and both have disadvantages.
+Which one is better for you will come down to a number of factors, like how you like to save, how you want to spend and what your goals are.

-But to help you decide, we’ve broken down some of the pros and cons of both savings accounts and term deposits, and then stuck them in the metaphorical boxing ring to see which comes out on top in a range of different areas.
+To help you decide, we’ve broken down some of the pros and cons of savings accounts and term deposits, and then stuck them in the metaphorical boxing ring to see which comes out on top in a range of different areas.

 A term deposit is a secure, low risk investment strategy.
 When you put your money in a term deposit, you lock it away for a fixed term, to earn interest at a fixed rate.
 The catch is that you can’t make withdrawals or deposits until that term is up.